stellar-sites/sca/pages/README.md

 <a class="nav-link external action-button" :href="$withBase('/admissions/')">Click to apply</a>
 :::

-::: tip Reduced Tuition Are Here!
+::: tip Reduced Tuition Rates Are Here!
   New <b>lower</b> tuition rates have just been announced, click <a :href="$withBase('/tuition/')">here</a> for details!
 :::